fruitcake/magento2-b2b-essentials/README.md

 You can enable/disable plugins in the Fruitcake B2B tab.

-## Available plugins
+## Available features

  - Disable front-end registration
  - Disable Add To Cart for guests
+ - Hide Price for guest users

 ## Todo / future ideas

- - Hide price for guests
  - ..

 ## License